coreprocess/entra-spa-widgets-poc/README.md

 ## 🚜 Cleanup

-To remove all created Entra apps, manually delete them via Azure Portal or run a cleanup script (not included).
+To remove all created Entra apps, manually delete them via Azure Portal.
+All created Entra apps are prefixed with "Pre-Auth-App-Test".

 ---